keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/drop.md

 * The key is deleted after its second use and cannot be claimed again
 * Fake/Bogus keys cannot be claimed.
 This is to prevent people from making their own QR codes to try and enter the event

-To ensure the first claim is password protected, `claim` will be called without it and its expected that the current key use remains at 1.
+To ensure the first claim is password protected, `claim` will be called without a password and its expected that the current key use remains at 1.
 Then, `claim` will be called with the correct password, which should cause current key use to increment to 2.

 ```js reference
 https://github.com/keypom/keypom-js/blob/5e4b4744a16c727d96d235282020c186edd0b0b5/docs-advanced-tutorials/ticket-app/frontend/utils/createTickDrop.js#L98-L122